dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-01-14-formula-one-toc.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/aHSUp7msCIE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Average Formula One race lasts 90 minutes.
-Usually, there are two pit stops; ~2 seconds each. __Utilization of the whole pit stop crew of 22 people is 0.07% per race!__
+Usually, there are two pit stops; ~2 seconds each. __Utilization of the pit stop crew of 22 people is 0.07% per race!__

 In case of F1, this utilization rate doesn't bother you, but if you're a manager I'm pretty sure you would have a panic attack if some parts of your teams were utilized as low as this pit stop crew is.